strongbrewio/strongbrewio.github.io/_posts/2018-03-13-how-nx-affected-apps-works.md

 ![nx-workspace-image](https://www.dropbox.com/s/4qohmskumvwa8k2/Screenshot%202018-03-13%2019.04.20.png?raw=1)

 As you can see 'app1' depends on 'lib1' and 'lib2' and 'app2' only depends on 'lib1'.
-So when we changed something to 'lib2' we only need to rebuild our 'app1'.
+When we change something to 'lib2' we only need to rebuild our 'app1'.
 Nx provides us with a script that will, based on two git commit hashes, tell us all the apps that need to be build.
 You can run the script like this:

 ```bash
 ./node_modules/.bin/nx affected apps SHA1 SHA2